 Harassment/Threats: The Colburn School staff are to be treated with respect at all times.
 Harassment, threats, and intimidation of staff members are prohibited.
-Any interference, physically or verbally, with a staff member's ability to do his or her job is considered a serious policy violation and will not be tolerated.
+Any interference, physically or verbally, with staff members' ability to do their jobs is considered a serious policy violation and will not be tolerated.